Use this SleepFoundation.org link for the most current discount on ResMed products

 |Oral Mask||This less common style of CPAP mask covers and delivers air to your mouth.
 This design works well for sleepers who suffer from frequent allergies, congestion, or nasal blockages.
 However, if you don’t have a nasal blockage, the air pumped through your mouth can easily escape through your nose, making this a poor choice.||$60-$90|

 |Total Face Mask||Total face masks cover the entire face.
 Similar to full-face masks, total face masks deliver equalized air pressure to both the nose and mouth.
 While this is a less common style of CPAP mask, it’s best for those who sleep on their backs or have a condition that prevents the use of other types of CPAP masks.||$100-$200|

 Shopping for medical equipment is never easy.
 To help you get started, we’ve answered some of those most common questions people have about CPAP masks.

-CPAP masks generally cost between $50 to $200 depending on the style and quality of the mask.
-Your health insurance plan may help subsidize this cost so be sure to check with your insurance provider when you begin shopping for a CPAP mask.
+CPAP masks generally cost between $50 and $200, depending on the style and quality of the mask.
+Your health insurance plan may help subsidize this cost, so be sure to check with your insurance provider when you begin shopping for a CPAP mask.

 CPAP masks should be replaced every 3 to 6 months to ensure that your CPAP machine stays clean and functions properly.
 Even with frequent cleaning, facial oils will eventually break down the ability of your mask to create a proper seal.
 Additionally, your mask’s pillow, cushion, and headgear can stretch out.